CFIB’s 10th Red Tape Awareness Week™ showcases some of the worst government regulations and customer service

 - Health Canada’s lack of clarity on the cannabis rules has led to officials in Newfoundland and Labrador restricting even the use of the word “cannabis” unless it is by licensed cannabis retailers.

-- , which prohibited one craft brewer from using the word “cannabis” and associated imagery on the labels of his previously legal cannabis-flavoured beer.
+- , which prohibited one craft brewer from using the word “cannabis” and associated imagery on the labels of his previously legal cannabis-flavored beer.
 In a catch-22, while producers can't use the word, Quebec’s liquor board says they must put “cannabis” on their labels.

 “Governments can do a lot of good for small business owners if they take the time to track and reduce insidious red tape that can pile up without proper oversight” added Morgan.
 “Most of these examples could easily be fixed with a bit of common sense and foresight.
 We hope these agencies, governments and municipalities take notice of their Paperweight ‘win’ and challenge themselves to do better going forward.”